 Insecure Direct Object References (IDOR) has been placed fourth on the list of OWASP Top 10 Web application security risks since 2013.
-It allows an authorized user to obtain the information of other users, and could be establish in any type of web applications.
-Basically it allows requests to be made to specific objects through pages or services without the proper verification of requester’s right to the content.
+It allows an authorized user to obtain information from other users and could be established in any type of web applications.
+Basically, it allows requests to be made to specific objects through pages or services without the proper verification of requester’s right to the content.

 The Application uses untested data in a SQL call that is accessing account information.

-Let consider a scenario where a web application allow the login user to change his secret value.
+Let consider a scenario where a web application allows the login user to change his secret value.

 Here you can see the secret value must be referring to some user account of the database.

-Currently user bee is login into web server for changing his secret value but he is willing to perform some mischievous action that will change the secret value for other user.
+Currently, user bee is login into a web server for changing his secret value but he is willing to perform some mischievous action that will change the secret value for another user.

 SQLquery = “SELECT * FROM useraccounts WHERE account = ‘bee’;

-Now let’s change user name into raj as shown in given image.
-To perform this attack in an application it requires atleast two user accounts.
+Now let’s change user name into raj as shown in the given image.
+To perform this attack in an application it requires at least two user accounts.

 SQLquery = “SELECT * FROM useraccounts WHERE account = ‘raj’;